-Iran's telecoms market has long been overlooked by international investors due to the limited opportunity for investment while international sanctions are in place and while many political leaders remain hostile to technologically advanced telecoms services.
-Despite limited opportunity and appetite for investment, Iran has a young, educated and tech-savvy population that is keen to access mobile and broadband services, and in 2013 it overtook Egypt to become the largest mobile market in the Middle East and North Africa (MENA) region.
+Iran's telecoms market has long been overlooked by international investors due to the limited opportunity for investment while international sanctions were in place and while many political leaders remained hostile to technologically advanced telecoms services.
+Despite limited opportunity and appetite for investment, Iran has a young, educated and tech-savvy population that is keen to access mobile and broadband services.
+In 2013, it overtook Egypt to become the largest mobile market in the Middle East and North Africa (MENA) region and is likely to experience further growth following the lifting of sanctions by the USA, UN and EU in January 2016.